Hatem-Zehir/MicroPython-ESP32-Examples/README.md

 # MicroPython-ESP32-Examples
-This repository features the conversion of @arduino built-In examples to @MicroPython.
+This repository features the conversion of @arduino built-In examples to MicroPython.

 # Software Requirements:
 - Thonny IDE (or your favourite IDE)